mate-academy/jv-program-common-mistakes/java-core/collections/linked-list.md

 You should never want to expose the object fields directly.
 They should be accessed through special methods (getters and setters).
 #### If you tested in `main()`, don’t forget to remove it as well as all commented code.
 #### Don’t forget that you can have `null` as a method parameter in `remove(T object) method`.
+#### Don't iterate your nodes from the head to tail or vice versa.
+Pay attention to the index you receive as an input, you can iterate only first or second half of the list to find needed value.
+That will boost you lists' performance.